How brands and retailers can get involved

 How factories can get involved

 Better Work is dedicated to improving working conditions and business competitiveness in global apparel supply chains.
 In order to achieve this, the programme works to improve conditions in individual factories while also leveraging our learnings for policy change at both the national and international levels.
-Factories can enrol directly with our country programmes in Bangladesh, Cambodia, Haiti, Indonesia, Jordan, Nicaragua and Vietnam.
+Factories can enrol directly with our country programmes in Bangladesh, Cambodia, Egypt, Ethiopia, Haiti, Indonesia, Jordan, Nicaragua, Pakistan and Vietnam.
 Our Factory Service Package is paid annually and includes advisory services, industry seminars and training courses and one assessment per cycle.

 Learn more about our factory services or get in touch with our country programmes directly.